 This assessment relates to Learning Outcomes 3 and 4.
 This is an individual assessment.
 This assessment task requires you to prepare and submit a report.
-You will identify the human and ethical considerations linked to the solution your group proposed in Assessment 2.
-Additionally, you must suggest resolutions to these identified human and ethical factors, supported by appropriate justification.
+You will identify the human factors and ethical considerations linked to the solution your group proposed in Assessment 2.
+Additionally, you must suggest resolutions to these identified human factors and ethical issues, supported by appropriate justification.
 This assessment contributes to 20% of the total marks.